+RISKS OPPORTUNITIES

-RISKS OPPORTUNITIES Policy and legal Regulation, which radically reduces consumption in general Regulation changes impacting composite production specifically, e.g. regarding chemicals or their risk classification Regulation hampering adaptation to composites or delays in the implementation of favorable standards Regulatory differences in Europe, America, and Asia Products and services Composites are non-toxic, durable, and maintenance-free products, and therefore climate friendly.
-A composite product does not leak or emit anything into the air or the ground Regulations mitigating climate change increase demand for composites Climate friendly product design and use in customer acquisition Leveraging and expanding collaboration with research centers and universities Technological Favoring other materials and not considering the climate-impact on the full lifecycle of the end-product Potential new, climate friendlier production technologies e.g., solvent-free technologies Resource efficiency Increasing energy efficiency Innovation in recycling and reuse of composites Increasing the use of bio-based raw materials Climate-friendly developments in production technology, e.g., closed bath impregnation of fiber Market and reputation Reputational risk due to the challenging recycling of pultruded composites Reputational risk due to misunderstanding composites as merely "plastics" Markets Increasing demand of products that mitigate climate change Building awareness about the benefits of composites and production technologies used by Exel Expanding into new applications and industries where possibilities of composites are yet to be unveiled related risks and opportunities may potentially impact the company's decisions regarding its geographical footprint, expanding into or focusing on certain product applications or customer industries as well as expanding into or focusing on certain production technologies.
+Policy and legal

+- Regulation, which radically reduces consumption in general - Regulation changes impacting composite production specifically, e.g. regarding chemicals or their risk classification - Regulation hampering adaptation to composites or delays in the implementation of favorable standards - Regulatory differences in Europe, America, and Asia

+Products and services

+- Composites are non-toxic, durable, and maintenance-free products, and therefore climate friendly.
+A composite product does not leak or emit anything into the air or the ground - · Regulations mitigating climate change increase demand for composites - Climate friendly product design and use in customer acquisition - Leveraging and expanding collaboration with research centers and universities

+Technological

+- Favoring other materials and not considering the climate-impact on the full lifecycle of the end-product - Potential new, climate friendlier production technologies e.g., solvent-free technologies

+Resource efficiency

+- Increasing energy efficiency - Innovation in recycling and reuse of composites - Increasing the use of bio-based raw materials - Climate-friendly developments in production technology, e.g., closed bath impregnation of fibers

+Market and reputation

+- Reputational risk due to the challenging recycling of pultruded composites - Reputational risk due to misunderstanding composites as merely "plastics"

+Markets

+- Increasing demand of products that mitigate climate change - Building awareness about the benefits of composites and production technologies used by Exel - Expanding into new applications and industries where possibilities of composites are yet to be unveiled

+Physical risks

-• Extreme weather conditions that cause interruptions in production or in the supply chain
+• Extreme weather conditions that cause interruptions in production or in the supply chain related risks and opportunities may potentially impact the company's decisions regarding its geographical footprint, expanding into or focusing on certain product applications or customer industries as well as expanding into or focusing on certain production technologies.